flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

+We have alot of plans for this plugin.
+You can see some of the up and comming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.3.0 =
+* code improvements
+* added a few extra filters
+* updated [FAQ](http://wordpress.org/plugins/flowplayer5/faq/) with more code documention

 = 1.2.0 =
 * added functionality to fetch videos from Flowplayer Designer directly in the admin area
 * added a few filters and actions
 * reorganisations of files and folders
-* Update to Flowplayer 5.4.4
+* update to Flowplayer 5.4.4
 * enable subtitle after being disabled in version 1.0.0

 = 1.1.0 =